Serbia, Britain in control as depleted Swiss hold Belgium

 Switzerland, missing their top two players Roger Federer and Stanislas Wawrinka, led Belgium after Henri Laaksonen recovered from two sets down to beat Ruben Bemelmans before Steve Darcis levelled the tie with a straight sets win over Michael Lammer.

-Kazakhstan shared the spoils with visitors Italy while Australia were 2-0 ahead against hosts the Czech Republic and Brazil led South American rivals Argentina 1-0 in Buenos Aires.
+Kazakhstan shared the spoils with visitors Italy while Australia were 2-0 ahead against hosts the Czech Republic.